edwardoughton/pobis/README.md

 Using the model
 ===============

-First run the following initial preprocessing script to extract the necessary files:
+First, if you have site data, run the following initial preprocessing script:

-    python scripts/preprocess.py
+    python scripts/prep1.py

-Then the following to run the model:
+Then run the second preprocessing script, as follows:

+    python scripts/prep2.py

+You can then run the model for the countries selected for detailed modeling:

     python scripts/run.py

-Once we have country results, we then need to prep them to scale to all of Africa:
+Next, we then need to prep data for all African countries before scaling the results:

+    python scripts/prep_uba.py

+And now we can estimate the costs of all African countries:

-    python scripts/run.py
+    python scripts/user_costs.py

 Finally, the `vis` folder contains visualization scripts to generate plots: